Wednesday, April 13, 2011

 Modern Don Giovanni gets Mixed Reaction

-The ensuing trend of modernizing old classics in this country – Egoyan and fellow famous directors François Girard and Tim Albery mounted a stark, contemporary Ring Cycle in 2006, and in 2008 Hip Hopera (a blend of DJ turntables and memorable arias) was introduced – has provoked reaction both good and bad.
+The ensuing trend of modernizing old classics – Egoyan and fellow famous directors François Girard and Tim Albery mounted a stark, contemporary Ring Cycle in 2006, and in 2008 Hip Hopera (a blend of DJ turntables and memorable arias) was introduced – has provoked reaction both good and bad.
 Egoyan’s Die Walkure received both a standing ovation and loud, persistent boo-ing when it opened in Toronto.

 “There are people who take tremendous pride in their ability to publicly disclaim something,” Egoyan said at the time, “I just couldn't help but boo back.
 It was just fun.”